 Alcohol is prohibited in Maldives, it is Muslim country, and permitted only on private Island resorts.
 This probably explains the popularity of private resorts for Instagrammable shots of designer swimwear and exotic cocktails/mocktails.
 Another no-no on local islands and public beaches is swimwear and tourists are expected to be appropriately clothed.
 Some private resorts permit day visitors so if on budget one can divide time between local and private islands and atolls to take care of luxury cravings.

 Standing on our room balcony, breathing the salty crisp ocean air, looking across the waters lapping against the string of ferries and speedboats, I spontaneously quote Khalil Gibran ‘if there is a paradise on earth it is this, it is this.’
+In 21st Century, this man-made Island Hulhumale is the ‘City of Hope’ a safeguard against natural disasters and shrinking land bases.

 Past Tales: 1800 years ago Maldives was the money island for Arab traders as the trade currency, the cowrie shells (boli), was found in abundance.
 I remember reading about their usage in India (ancient texts) and Oman in the 1700s.
 The swapped cowrie shells validated the islands as playgrounds for the rich and famous and the not so rich and famous like the Indian family sitting behind us on return flight to New Delhi.
 During the entire return journey they tutored their five year old to remember the island they had visited (Diffushi), what all they saw and did so that she could tell her friends and teachers in school about her exotic holiday.